drdoctr/doctr/README.rst

 That repo should already be setup with Travis.
 Additionally, you should enable GitHub pages for the repo.
 Create a ``gh-pages`` branch (ideally an empty one **Note: if you do it on GitHub it will do it based on master**).
-Go to ``https://github.com/<your repo>/settings`` and enable GitHub pages.
+Go to ``https://github.com/<your repo>/settings`` and enable GitHub pages. **Make sure to create a file called .nojekyll in the root of the gh-pages branch.**
 You may also want to enable branch protection for the ``gh-pages`` branch and other branches, so that this script can't accidentally screw you.

 Then add the stuff to your ``.travis.yml``.
 The command above will tell you a secure key to add.
 You should also have something like